Lightning (connector): MFi certification

-Apple introduced the MFi Program to increase the quality of third-party accessories and consumer confidence.
+Apple introduced the MFi Program, referring to "Made for iPhone/iPod/iPad", to increase the quality of third-party accessories and consumer confidence.

 Black contacts

 A known failure mode of Lightning plugs is power contacts turning black over time, sometimes causing the affected side of the connector to cease functioning.
 When the plug is inserted or unplugged while powered, a brief spark may occur between the mating power contacts in the plug and socket, eroding their gold plating.
-Because the Lightning plug's contacts are unprotected, they are easily contaminated with conductive substances like sweat.
-These contaminants then allow the base metal of the contact, exposed by the damaged plating, to undergo electrolytic corrosion.
+Because the Lightning plug's contacts are unprotected, if touched by a user's fingers, the accessible surface can easily become contaminated by conductive substances, such as sweat and salts.
+Ionic contaminants then allow the base metal of the contact, exposed by the damaged plating, to undergo electrolytic corrosion.
 The remaining gold plating wears off mechanically and through further sparking, progressively exposing the corroded base metal, which appears black.
+A good practice is to never touch a gold-plated connector with the fingers.

 In 2019, Apple released new versions of the Lightning connector and ceased production of the older versions.
 These new versions included many improvements, including a more robust, silver-colored ruthenium–rhodium contact plating instead of gold.